Tips & Tricks

 How much time is spent on their iPad each day in class?

 This will vary, depending on how the teacher & student decide to use the device to support their learning.
-It may be used for drill & practice during a Maths or Spelling/ literacy lesson, organising and creating work as a result of an inquiry/research task in a work flow situation, story-writing, using a dictionary, referring to the Bible, searching for a location using Google Earth, internet searching at the various times of need during the day, collaborating on a task via SHOWBIE or LIFE, participating in a virtual excursion (e.g. Art Gallery, zoo etc.) taking photos to use in a task, connecting & collaborating with other students, emailing work or uploading to Class Blog.
+It may be used for drill & practice during a Maths or Spelling/ literacy lesson, organising and creating work as a result of an inquiry/research task in a work flow situation using Google Classroom, story-writing, using a dictionary, referring to the Bible, searching for a location using Google Earth, internet searching at the various times of need during the day, collaborating on a task, participating in a virtual excursion (e.g. Art Gallery, zoo etc.) taking photos to use in a task, connecting & collaborating with other students, emailing work or uploading to Class Blog.
+Assessments, including PAT tests and NAPLAN, are completed online.

 How about battery life?